kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lab_Using_Set_Operators.md

 FROM (
     SELECT DepartmentID FROM Employees e WHERE e.IsActive = 1
     UNION ALL
-    SELECT DepartmentID FROM Employees WHERE IsActive = 1 ) AS union_all_result;
+    SELECT DepartmentID FROM Employees e WHERE IsActive = 1 ) AS union_all_result;

 -- Validation 2: EXCEPT operation verification
-SELECT 'Total Employees' AS Metric, COUNT(*) AS Count FROM Employees
+SELECT 'Total Employees' AS Metric, COUNT(*) AS Count FROM Employees e
 WHERE IsActive = 1

 UNION ALL

 SELECT 'Employees Without Recent Projects' AS Metric, COUNT(*) AS Count FROM (
-    SELECT EmployeeID FROM Employees e WHERE e.IsActive = 1
+    SELECT e.EmployeeID FROM Employees e WHERE e.IsActive = 1
     EXCEPT
-    SELECT DISTINCT EmployeeID
+    SELECT DISTINCT e.EmployeeID
     FROM EmployeeProjects ep
     WHERE ep.IsActive = 1
     AND ep.StartDate >= DATEADD(MONTH, -6, GETDATE())